rhtsid18-dev/great-knowledge-resources/README.md

 - [This](https://www.youtube.com/watch?v=ecK3EnyGD8o) is a great video on git from Fireship.

 - [This](https://www.youtube.com/watch?v=uEVmD6n8Il0) is a great video on backend code deployment strategies with Node JS as an example from Fireship.

+- [This](https://www.youtube.com/watch?v=gAkwW2tuIqE) is a great short video on docker from Fireship.